1.) I’m interested in ordering a quarter, half, or whole beef. What do I do next?

 Our cows are mainly fed a diet of hay and pasture, but occasionally we will supplement ground non-gmo corn to get the proper body condition going into winter and calving.
 Calves that are raised for beef are on a diet of pasture, hay, ground non-gmo corn supplemented with the proper vitamins and minerals, and spent brewing grains from Triton Brewing Company in Lawrence (Northeast side of Indianapolis at Fort Benjamin Harrison), IN.
-We also have calves that qualify as grass-fed.
-These calves are on pasture and have access to hay, vitamins, and minerals at all times.

 9.)
 Do you farm anything other than cattle?

 Yes!
 We farm a variety of crops that include or have included non-gmo corn, soybeans, non-gmo soybeans, certified organic blue corn and yellow waxy corn, and wheat.
 Our farm has been mainly no-till and strip-till for 30 years.
 Not conventionally tilling our soil types has been a big factor in reducing runoff and erosion, which is better for the environment.
 We also have incorporated the use of cover crops to help battle erosion, runoff, weeds, build organic matter, and recycle nutrients.